askeksa/Rose/README.txt

 - move <expression>
   Move forward a number of pixels.
+- jump <expression> <expression>
+  Jump to a pixel coordinate position.
 - turn <expression>
   Turn a number of 256-on-a-circle degrees clockwise.
 - face <expression>